 Our academic schools work together effectively, generating excellent research, teaching and learning opportunities across the humanities and social sciences.
 Altogether there are over 7,300 students and 660 staff across the Faculty, with many inter-departmental links.

 The Faculty of Humanities and Social Sciences is marked by some outstanding successes – independently confirmed by impressive rankings.
 In the Guardian University Guide 2015, five disciplines in the Faculty were judged to be in the UK top ten.
 We offer degrees in a wide range of disciplines – from commercial law and politics, to film studies and literature.

 In the United Kingdom's last Research Excellence Framework (REF) assessment of the quality of research (2014) the Faculty did exceptionally well, and contributed strongly to Queen Mary University of London's overall achievement, placing it in the top ten for research quality amongst multi-submission and multi-faculty universities in the UK.
 In the Faculty of Humanities and Social Sciences, Drama and Linguistics are each ranked first in the UK, while English is ranked fifth.
-A number of other research areas also were assessed as having very high quality research publications and impact.
-More information about the Faculty performance in REF2014 can be found below:
+A number of other research areas also were assessed as having very high-quality research publications and impact.

 Our schools and departments:

 Faculty Director of Operations (Interim): Lucie LangleyFaculty Administrative Officer: June RydeFaculty Administrative Manager: Kathryn Keith O'Sullivan Dean for Education: Elizabeth GillowDeputy Dean for Education (Regulation and Employability) Dr Javier SajuraDeputy Dean for Education (Teaching Excellence Framework and Student Experience) Dr Rachel Male